RoboRescueUMA/roborescueuma.github.io/content/en/authors/MiguelI/_index.md

-﻿---
+---
 translationKey: MiguelI
 # Display name
-title: Miguel Ian GarcÃ­a Pozo
+title: Miguel Ian García Pozo

 # Full Name (for SEO)
 first_name: Antonio
-last_name: MuÃ±oz
+last_name: Muñoz

 # Is this the primary user of the site?
 superuser: false